 Will somebody please explain that in simple terms, as it applies to you and me, members of a particular church organization?

 Yes.
 Each of us should have a clearly defined, interactive relationship to somebody in an authority position in the church.
-Not just a one-way flow of rules and regulations.
-The world can do that just fine.
+The Christian walk should not be just a one-way flow of rules and regulations.
+The world (and some denominations) can do that just fine.
 The Law can do that.
-We're talking about a father/child relationship, where the child is responsible to the father, and the father is responsible to God for the growth and development of the child.
+Instead, we're talking about a Spirit-led father/child relationship, where the child is responsible to the father, and the father is responsible to God for the growth and development of the child.

 Unfortunately, this type of relationship is rare in the church today.
 A few groups have tried to reestablish discipleship, with mixed results.
 And they are the great minority of churches.
 The tendency is for horizontal relationships -- kids want to hang out with other kids, and grownups want to hang out with other grownups.
 Which means that the grownups aren't really very grownup, since they aren't accepting their responsibility to be fathers.
 How well does this comfort-zone stratification work?
 Not well.

 The unpleasant truth is that the church of Jesus Christ is not a well-integrated body of mature members.
-More like a reflection of contemporary society.
+Instead, it tends to be a reflection of contemporary society.
 The calendar marches on.
 Biology forces our bodies to grow and reach maturity.
 But what makes people grow up and achieve emotional and spiritual maturity?
 Usually, some outside influence, such as parents, military service, job, school, or maybe a coach.

 Ditto in the church.
 Calendar time goes by.
 As a new believer goes along, he gets exposed to a certain number of sermons and song services and home groups.
 After awhile, we stop calling him a new believer.
-But what determines if he is ever going to grow up?
+But what determines if he is actually a mature believer?
+How can we be sure he or she will ever grow up?

-We can call a person mature if he/she obeys the commands of Christ, and does the things necessary for spiritual health: reading the Bible consistently, praying (for self and others), sharing Gospel at every reasonable opportunity, attending worship services and home groups, growing in giving, exercising the Spiritual gifts that have been given, and obeying those people in authority.
+We can call a person mature if he/she obeys the commands of Christ, and does the things necessary for spiritual health: reading the Bible consistently, praying (for self and others), sharing the Gospel at every reasonable opportunity, attending worship services and home groups, growing in giving, exercising the Spiritual gifts that have been given, enjoying the character change wrought by the Holy Spirit (the Fruit of the Holy Spirit), and obeying those people in authority.
 A healthy person does these things, and more, as the Spirit leads him/her.

 And let me make an important distinction here: a person can do these things whether he or she is in an accountable relationship or not.
 Is that clear?
 And maybe some of you already do all these things without being told.
 Why, then, should you be in some type of accountable relationship with a person in authority like a pastor or home group leader?
 Why the fathering that we're talking about?
 Would it make me do anything differently?
 Is there anything that the fathering person would tell me to do that I wouldn't do on my own?